 PageRank (PR) is used by Google to measure the importance of a web page.
-Google ranks pages from a scale of1 to 10, with 10 being the highest quality and possibility.
-The higher the PR the more authoritative the page is, and it has a better chance for ranking higher on Google.
+Google ranks pages from a scale of 1 to 10, with 10 being the highest quality and possibility.
+The higher the PR the more authoritative the page is, and the better its chances for ranking higher on Google.
 It is important to note that PR is calculated per web page not for the full site.
 For example: www.site.com could have a PR of 3 but www.site.com/subpage1.html could have a PR of 0.

 PR is not the only factor for having a higher search result on Google, so don’t be obsessed by it.
 It is just a small part of the ranking algorithm.
 There are many sites with a lower PR that rank higher on Google’s results pages than sites with a higher PR.

 Have questions about Google PR?
 Leave us your inquiries below in the comments section.